Rebecca Blumenstein

 Rebecca Blumenstein is an American journalist.
 She was named President - Editorial of NBC News on January 10, 2023.
 Prior to that, Blumenstein was one of the highest-ranking women in the newsroom at The New York Times.
-She is the chair of the board of the Columbia Journalism Review.
+She is the chair of the board of overseers of the Columbia Journalism Review.

 Biography

 Blumenstein attended the University of Michigan, where she studied for her bachelor's degree in economics and social science while serving as editor-in-chief of the Michigan Daily.